Inti: Symbolism

 On top of being used in the symbolism of the past, and the sun having an importance in the culture and religion there, the sun is still used on important symbolic figures within countries that were once part of the Inca Empire, proving that while this religion is no longer the foothold of these nations as it once was, the mythology and features are still present today.
 While these are not guaranteed to have connections to the god, Inti, the cultural significance of the sun has clearly carried over throughout the changes of empires and through the colonization of the Andes.

-The Sun is also depicted on the coat of arms of Bolivia, coat of arms of Argentina, coat of arms of Uruguay and coat of arms of Ecuador, as well as the historical flag of Peru.
+The Sun is also depicted on the coat of arms of Bolivia, coat of arms of Argentina, coat of arms of Uruguay and coat of arms of Ecuador, the Flag of the Hispanic people, as well as the historical flag of Peru.
 All these countries except Uruguay were historically part of the Inca Empire.
 The highest bestowed honor given by the Peruvian state, Order of the Sun, also invokes association with Inti.

-The Sun of May possibly has its roots in Inti as well and can be found on the Flag of Argentina and Flag of Uruguay.
+The Sun of May has its roots in Inti as well and can be found on the Flag of Argentina and Flag of Uruguay.